microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 } // namespace semseg
 ```

-At this point, if we build it and run it again (which will require that you remove the tmp directory the previous build command created), you can
+At this point, if we build it and run it again, you can
 see that we are still just piping the image through, but now we are running the image through the network as well, and then
 printing the dimensionality of the output.
-It should print "Dimensions: 1, 5, 128, 128, " for each frame.
+It should print "Dimensions: 1, 5, 256, 256, " for each frame.

 Now let's start the process of interpreting the network's output.
 To do this, we will need to write a custom G-API operation.
 This next version is just going to create a silly custom op that simply takes in a cv::Mat object and outputs it, unchanged.